-The base of the enclosure should be covered in a substrate of either soil, potting mix or coco-peat (available from Minibeast Wildlife Bug Shop) to a depth of 5cm.
-This substrate always needs to be kept damp.
+The base of the enclosure should be covered in a substrate of either soil or coco-peat (available from Minibeast Wildlife Bug Shop) to a depth of 5cm.
+One end of this substrate always needs to be kept damp.

 HANDLING